osrf/gazebo_tutorials/contrib_code/tutorial.md

   1. Link to a passing [nvidia build](http://build.osrfoundation.org/view/gazebo/job/gazebo-any-devel-trusty-amd64-gpu-nvidia/).
   1. Link to a passing [ABI/API report](http://build.osrfoundation.org/view/gazebo/job/gazebo-any_to_any-abichecker-trusty-amd64/) if the pull request is targeted to a release branch.
   1. A statement that confirms you have tried the code on Windows.
+1. A set of jenkins jobs will run automatically once the pull request is created.
+Reviewers can reference these automatic jobs and the jenkins jobs listed in your pull request.

 # Style